br33dlove/UiWrapper/README.md

 The listener reference should always be checked first by hasListener().
 The listener reference is obtained during binding with the UiWrapper in onViewCreated(View) or onStart() and removed during unbinding in onSaveInstanceState(Bundle) or onStop().

+### Extending the UiModel interface

+#### Setting up newly bound Ui objects

-The binding and unbinding of the Ui objects occurs in the library's UiWrapper class.
-It holds a final reference to the screen's UiModel that can be obtained in the UiWrapper subclasses through uiModel(), and a nullable reference to the Ui object that is similarly obtained through ui().
-During binding, the UiWrapper class calls the method onto(Ui) on the UiModel in order to set the Ui object up for the current state.
+The binding and unbinding of the Ui object occurs in the library's UiWrapper class.
+The UiWrapper class holds a final reference to the screen's UiModel, and during binding the UiWrapper calls the method onto(Ui) on the UiModel in order to set the Ui object up for the current state.

-<b>UiModel</b>

 ```java
 public class DataListUiModel implements UiModel<DataListUi> {